CGiustiniani/FrontendLearning/bootcamp/javascript/js-fundamentals/loops/readme.md

 When a for loop executes, the following occurs:

-1. The initializing expression initialExpression, if any, is executed.
-This expression usually initializes one or more loopcounters, but the syntax allows an expression of any degree of complexity.
+1. The initializing expression ``initialExpression``, if any, is executed.
+This expression usually initializes one or more loop counters, but the syntax allows an expression of any degree of complexity.
 This expression can also declare variables.
-2. The conditionExpression expression is evaluated.
-If the value of conditionExpression is true, the loop statementsexecute.
-If the value of conditionExpression is false, the for loop terminates.
-(If the condition expression is omittedentirely, the conditionExpression is assumed to be true.)
+2. The ``conditionExpression`` expression is evaluated.
+If the value of ``conditionExpression`` is true, the loop statementsexecute.
+If the value of ``conditionExpression`` is false, the for loop terminates.
+(If the condition expression is omittedentirely, the ``conditionExpression`` is assumed to be true.)
 3. The statement executes.
-To execute multiple statements, use a block statement ({ ... }) to group those statements.
+To execute multiple statements, use a block statement ``({ ... })`` to group those statements.
-4. If present, the update expression incrementExpression is executed.
+4. If present, the update expression ``incrementExpression`` is executed.
 5. Control returns to Step 2.
+---

-## <span style="color: blue">do.</span>..while
+## do...while

 The do...while statement creates a loop that executes a specified statement until the test condition evaluates to false.
 The condition is evaluated after executing the statement, resulting in the specified statement executing at least once.